 When students feel sick or when they get hurt, school nurses are the people they go to first.
 School nurses are also responsible in educating students about health.
 Because of their extreme importance, the National School Nurse Day is celebrated every Wednesday of the National Nurses Week.
 During this special day of celebration, various activities are held all of which aim to honor and give recognition to all school nurses.
 For instance, people give gifts and letters of appreciation to school nurses.
 They also shout out on social media how thankful they are of school nurses.

-The following are the main reasons why you should participate in the celebration of the National School Nurse Day:
+The following are the main reasons why you should participate in the celebration of National School Nurse Day:

 To Give Honor to School Nurses